Sub-exponential Growth Dynamics in Complex Systems: A Piecewise Power-Law Model for the Diffusion of New Words and Names: acknowledgement

 \section{acknowledgement}

 The author would like to thank Hottolink, Inc. for providing the data.
-This work was supported by JSPS KAKENHI, Grant Numbers 21K04529.
+This work was supported by JSPS KAKENHI, Grant Numbers 21K04529, and the Seijo University Special Research Grant.
+The author also gratefully acknowledges the Toshiaki Ogasawara Memorial Foundation for the Travel Grant for International Research Conferences.
 Computations were partially performed on the supercomputer system at ROIS Institute of statistical mathematics.

 \begin{CJK*}{UTF8}{min}